kubedb/cli/docs/guides/postgres/initialization/wal_source.md

 ## Prepare WAL Archive

 We need a WAL archive to perform initialization.
-If you already don't have a WAL archive ready, create one by following the tutorial [here](/docs/guides/postgres/snapshot/continuous_archiving.md).
+If you don't have a WAL archive ready, create one by following the tutorial [here](/docs/guides/postgres/snapshot/continuous_archiving.md).

 Let's populate the database so that we can verify that the initialized database has the same data.
 We will `exec` into the database pod and use `psql` command-line tool to create a table.